 Internal Committees for Different Purposes:

-There are different committees responsible for other aspects of the party’s functioning.
-These committees may independently work under the supervision of the National Executive Committee.
+Different committees are responsible for other aspects of the party’s functioning.
+These committees may work independently under the supervision of the National Executive Committee.

-The names of committees may vary based on the party, but they often have committees for election management, finance and fundraising, membership and enrollment, propaganda, and publicity.
+The names of committees may vary by party, but they often have committees for election management, finance and fundraising, membership and enrollment, propaganda, and publicity.

 This enables parties to address different aspects of their functioning, which are interdependent and closely intertwined.